dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

         - { name: kernel.event_listener, event: kernel.controller }
 ```

 It's great setting up HWIOAuth Bundle and configuring Auth0 to allow users to log in, but we don't yet have anywhere in the Symfony installation to actually log in.
-So for the time being we're going to produce a link in the Homepage page.
+So, for the time being, we're going to produce a link on the Homepage page.

 Open the file `app/Resources/views/default/index.html.twig` and replace its entire content with: